Chicago Blackhawks drop interim tag for GM Kyle Davidson

 AP Sports Writer

+CHICAGO (AP) — The more Chicago Blackhawks CEO Danny Wirtz examined the possibilities for the team’s opening at general manager, the more he felt he had what he needed in his own organization — even with the club’s recent struggles.

-CHICAGO (AP) — The Chicago Blackhawks hired Kyle Davidson as general manager on Tuesday, dropping his interim tag instead of going outside the floundering franchise for new leadership.
+The Blackhawks hired Kyle Davidson on Tuesday, dropping his interim tag instead of going outside the floundering franchise for new leadership.

+“I think if you know Kyle … you’ll realize that he’s his own person,” Wirtz said.
+“He has his own philosophies. … (It) is quite an advantage, to be both a fresh thinker and a open-minded thinker, but also understand our starting point very expertly.
+So you kind of get the best of both worlds in that sense.”

-Davidson has been with the Blackhawks since he joined the organization as a hockey operations intern in 2010.
-The 33-year-old from Sudbury, Ontario, also has worked as a video analyst, hockey operations manager and assistant GM.
+The GM job is another step in a rapid rise for the 33-year-old Davidson, who joined the Blackhawks as a hockey operations intern in 2010.
+The Sudbury, Ontario, native has held several different titles with the organization over the years, including work as a video analyst, hockey operations manager and assistant GM.
 He oversaw the team’s salary-cap management before he was elevated to the interim GM job.

-“Today is another step not just for me, but for my Blackhawks teammates within the organization and Blackhawks fans across the world,” Davidson said in a statement.
-“I’m committed to building a winning team on and off the ice the right way — improving our internal framework and processes and working closely with a strong team of people to make decisions.”
+But the franchise has made just one postseason appearance in the last five years.
+After beginning this season with playoff aspirations, it is seventh in the Central Division with a 19-27-8 record.

+Davidson was in the team’s front office throughout the whole downturn, working for Stan Bowman.
+But he almost made it sound as if he was a newcomer while discussing his plans for the organization.

 Davidson was among six known candidates for the job.
 The team said it interviewed Carolina Hurricanes assistant GM Eric Tulsky, former NHL forward Scott Mellanby, longtime NHL executive Peter Chiarelli, Tampa Bay Lightning executive Mathieu Darche and Chicago Cubs executive Jeff Greenberg.

-“Kyle is one of the final pieces of this new executive team that will lead the Chicago Blackhawks into the next generation,” Blackhawks chairman Rocky Wirtz said in a statement.

-“Kyle’s fresh lens, integrity, commitment and knowledge of the game are all characteristics I believe make him the right person to structure the team on the ice.”
+“I’ve told people before.
+When I leave a meeting with Kyle, I feel better,” Wirtz said.
+“I feel more assured.
+I feel more confident, and I think that’s a feeling that hopefully everyone here and the fans can start to sense as well as they really understand Kyle’s plan going forward.”

-Davidson was elevated to the interim job after longtime general manager Stan Bowman resigned in October in the wake of a report by an outside law firm that found the organization mishandled allegations that an assistant coach sexually assaulted a player during the team’s Stanley Cup run in 2010.
+Davidson was elevated to the interim job after Bowman resigned in October in the wake of a report by an outside law firm that found the organization mishandled allegations that an assistant coach sexually assaulted a player during the team’s Stanley Cup run in 2010.

 The report also played a role in the departure of Al MacIsaac, another of Chicago’s top hockey executives, and the NHL fined the team $2 million for “the organization’s inadequate internal procedures and insufficient and untimely response.”